Compare.com insurance comparison: is it a legitimate site?

 Buying insurance coverage through Compare.com

-Clicking on the cheapest quote (Elephant) led our tester to Elephant’s website.
+Clicking on the cheapest quote (Elephant) led me to Elephant’s website.
 The quote matched what Compare.com displayed.
 Elephant showed the discounts for which our user was eligible, along with add-ons that could be included in a policy.

 Overall, the process of getting quotes was relatively easy and took less than 10 minutes.